Azure/azure-powershell/src/Accounts/Accounts/help/Clear-AzConfig.md

 For example, "Az.Storage".
 - Cmdlet name: the config applies to a certain cmdlet of Azure PowerShell.
 For example, "Get-AzKeyVault".
-If not specified, when getting configs, output will be all of the above; when updating or clearing configs, it defaults to "Az"
+If not specified, when getting or clearing configs, it defaults to all the above; when updating, it defaults to "Az".

 ```yaml
 Type: System.String